wmdev0808/Vue/challenge-001/README.md

 ## 7. Moving to a Better Development Setup and Workflow with the Vue CLI

+### 7.1.
+Module Introduction

+### 7.2.
+Why You Need a Development Server

+- Why Need A Proper (Development) Web Server

+  - `Double-clicking` index.html doesn't run the app under realistic circumstances

+    - We use the `file://` protocol instead of the `https://` protocol
+    - Some (modern JavaScript or Browser) features will not work there
+    - The final, deployed app will be served via `https://` not via `file://`

+  - So, we need a development web server

+### 7.3.
+Why You Want a Better Developer Experience

+- We Want A Better Developer Experience

+  - Current State

+    - We always need to reload the page whenever we make any change.
+    - IDE auto-completion is highly limited
+    - We work in just one file OR we need to handle multiple files with multiple `<script src="..." imports`

+  - Wanted State
+    - Saved changes should be auto-detected and page should reload/update
+    - IDE should provide better auto-completion and hints
+    - We should be able to split code into multiple files and export/import via ES modules

+### 7.4.
+Installing and Using the Vue CLI

+- `Vue CLI` is in Maintenance Mode!

+  - For new projects, it is now recommended to use `create-vue` to scaffold Vite-based projects.

+- `create-vue`

+  - The recommended way to start a Vite-powered Vue project
+  - Usage:

+    ```
+    npm create vue@3
+    ```

+    - Or, if you need to support IE11, you can create a Vue 2 project with:

+      ```
+      npm create vue@2
+      ```

+    - Note that the version number (@3 or @2) MUST NOT be omitted, otherwise npm may resolve to a cached and outdated version of the package.

+  - Difference from Vue CLI

+    - Vue CLI is based on webpack, while `create-vue` is based on [Vite](https://vitejs.dev/).
+Vite supports most of the configured conventions found in Vue CLI projects out of the box, and provides a significantly better development experience due to its extremely fast startup and hot-module replacement speed.
+Learn more about why we recommend Vite over webpack [here](https://vitejs.dev/guide/why.html).

+    - Unlike Vue CLI, `create-vue` itself is just a scaffolding tool: it creates a pre-configured project base on the features you choose, and delegates the rest to Vite.
+Projects scaffolded this way can directly leverage the [Vite plugin ecosystem](https://vitejs.dev/plugins/) which is Rollup-compatible.

+### 7.5.
+Inspecting the Created Project

+### 7.6.
+Inspecting the Vue Code and ".vue" Files

+### 7.7.
+Adding the "Vetur" Extension to Visual Studio Code

+### 7.8.
+More on ".vue" Files

+### 7.9.
+A New Vue Project

+### 7.10.
+Creating a Basic Vue App

+### 7.11.
+Adding a Component

+### 7.12.
+Adding Styling

 ## 8. Component Communication

 ## 9. Diving Deeper into Components